racket/rhombus/enforestation/0000-enforestation.md

 likely a better choice of interoperability with Racket modules.
-Finally, the enforestation and expansion process here are defined in terms of the S-expression form of parsed shrubbery notation (really, syntax-object form, so it can include scopes to determine a mappin for identifiers and operators).
+Finally, the enforestation and expansion process here are defined in terms of the S-expression form of parsed shrubbery notation (really, syntax-object form, so it can include scopes to determine a mapping for identifiers and operators).
 Even so, a gap remains between shrubbery notation and Racket's macro expander, because shrubbery notation is intended to be used with less grouping than is normally present in